 When we look at these from a probability perspective they actually have a nice range: 1%, 5%, 10% and 17% chance of depletion.

 Putting it all together

-So if my Flyer starts with 1-d20 (5%), a properly maintained state, on a depletion roll I can assign Disabled state and degrade the depletion dice to 1-d10 (10%).
-1-d10 depletion would trigger Minor Damage and degrade the dice further to 1-d6(17%).
-1-d6 depletion would finally cause Major Damage.
-I don’t want depletion to destroy the vehicle so we don’t use that state.
+So if my Flyer starts with 1-d20 (5%), a properly maintained state, on a depletion roll I can assign the Disabled state and degrade the depletion die to 1-d10 (10%).
+A 1-d10 depletion would trigger Minor Damage and degrade the die further to 1-d6(17%).
+A 1-d6 depletion would finally cause Major Damage.
+I don’t want depletion to ever destroy the vehicle so we don’t use that state.

-Repairing the damage caused by depletion will not upgrade the dice unless maintenance cost is factored into the repair.
+Repairing the damage caused by depletion will not upgrade the die unless the maintenance cost is factored into the repair.

 I degrade dice on purpose here, as these depletion rolls are already in the game so I don’t have to worry about the statistical impact (much).
-The Second benefit is that I can use one set of dice with a distinct color to represent maintenance status, so no need to keep track of depletion ranges if I were to use only one dice and just increase depletion range.
+The second benefit is that I can use one set of dice with a distinct color to represent maintenance status.
+No need to keep track of depletion ranges if I were to use only one die and just change out the die to indicate a change in range.

-The Hard part is figuring out the time interval.
-I noted that weekly roll did not work in the first season, but I don’t actually know if the second one will be action-packed as the first one.
+The hard part is figuring out the depletion frequency.
+I noted that the weekly roll did not work in the first season, but I don’t actually know if the second season will be as action-packed.
 This is something that I will need to playtest.
-For start, I will set it to daily roll and see how it goes.
+For starters, I will set it to a daily roll and see how it goes.

-I read somewhere that luxury yachts upkeep is about 10% of the total cost, so that looks like a good base for the maintenance cost in iotum.
+I read somewhere that luxury yacht upkeep is about 10% of the total cost, so that looks like a good base for the maintenance cost in iotum.

-Maintenance task is a craft task.
+A maintenance task is a crafting task.
 It takes one or more hours to finish.
 Difficulty is the level of the vehicle.
-Required iotum is 10% of total vehicle plan iotum.
+Required iotum is 10% of the total vehicle plan iotum.
 Which for a Flyer would be:

 - io (1d6) - I will leave this as a roll